arduino/help-center-content/content/Hardware Support/Nano Family/Nano-boards-that-can-be-powered-directly-with-3-3-V.md

 * Nano ESP32
 * Nano RP2040 Connect

-### Purpose and considerations

-Bypassing the onboard voltage regulator allows you to power the board directly with 3.3 V, adding the advantage of greater power efficiency and reduced heat generation on the board
+Bypassing the onboard voltage regulator allows you to power the board directly with 3.3 V, adding the advantage of greater power efficiency and reduced heat generation on the board.

-However, please note:
+**Advantages:**

+* Greater power efficiency.
+* Reduced heat generation on the board.

+**Disadvantages:**

-* The power you supply in this configuration must be pre-regulated.
+* The power you supply in this configuration must be pre-regulated to 3.3 V.
+* You can no longer use a USB connection to power the board.
-* You can no longer use USB to power the board or upload sketches.
+* You can no longer use a USB connection to upload sketches.

-Consequently, this configuration is mainly recommended for reducing power consumption for ready-to-deploy projects in which the board will be inactive for long periods of time.
+This configuration is mainly recommended ready-to-deploy projects where low power consumption is a priority.

 ---

-## Configure your board with 3.3 V power
+## Configure your board for 3.3 V power

-> **Note:** Cutting the 3.3V pads will disable the USB connector!
+> **Warning:** Cutting the 3.3V pads will disable the USB connector!
+You won't be able upload sketches or power the board using USB until you restore the connection between the pads.

 1. Disconnect all power sources from your board.